 The International School of Lausanne has offered the IB Diploma Programme (IBDP) since September 2000.
-It is the unique course of study for all students in Year 12 and Year 13 with all students undertaking the full Diploma in all but the most exceptional circumstances.

 Our School is proud of its Diploma Programme results, but we also recognise that the number of Diploma points is one of numerous measures of the success of the programme.

 ISL's Mission and Aims reflect the IB Learner Profile, and every attempt is made to ensure that the principles of the programmes are put into practice.
 This includes the essentials aspects of 'education for intercultural understanding and international-mindedness' and 'learning how to learn'.

 The IBDP is a 'programme', and not six individual subjects.
 Our IBDP teachers recognise this and understand the pivotal role of the hexagon core as the vehicle by which links between subjects are made.